14all-agency/shopify-llms-txt-directory/https-aliciaadamsalpaca-com.md

     Availability: Available
     Image: https://cdn.shopify.com/s/files/1/0574/9060/4147/files/ac-IMG_0220.jpg?v=1759419979
     Price: $325.00 USD
 - [Dog Collar](https://aliciaadamsalpaca.com/products/dog-collar): Make your pup shine with one of these classic collars.
 These collars are handmade in Appenzell, Switzerland since many generations, using only the highest quality leather and brass embellishments.
 They are made to last for years and years and only get better over time.
 Please use the “Measuring Chart” to select the right size for your pet.
-Made of: 100% sustainable Swiss leather
+Materials: 100% sustainable Swiss leather
-  Updated: 2025-10-03T14:40:35Z
+  Updated: 2025-10-06T10:21:49Z
   Vendor: alicia adams alpaca
   Product Type: Pet Supplies
   Availability: Available